Adult Gerontology Acute Care Nurse Practitioner (AG-ACNP)

 By combining advanced nursing science with principles of organizational leadership and ethics, the AG-ACNP curriculum will position you to practice at the highest level of your specialty.

-Offered on a full-time basis, the AG-ACNP specialization includes:
+Offered on a full-time and part-time basis, the AG-ACNP specialization includes:

 - 69 credits

 - Eight 15-week terms (Part-time basis: 11 15-week terms)

 - 1,000 clinical hours (700 AG-ACNP, 300 DNP)

 Board Certification and Licensure